Published on 12 August 2026

 The Advance Rate Reality

 For example, with an 80% advance rate on a £10,000 invoice, you'd receive £8,000 upfront.
-After your client pays and assumes a 3% discount fee, you'll receive the remaining £1,700 (the £2,000 reserve minus the £300 fee).
+After your client pays and assumes a 3% discount fee, you'll receive the remaining £1,700 (the £2,000 reserve minus the £300 fee), which is how factoring provides cash within 24-48 hours of invoicing in a standard arrangement.

 Hidden Costs: The Fees That Marketing Materials Don't Highlight